oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 > Did you know you could run dotnet on macOS?
 What a world!
 Simply run: `brew cask install dotnet-sdk`

-You can browse over to: `https://localhost:5001` to see this basic app in action. **NOTE:** You'll see an SSL warning from the browser as it's likely you don't have an SSL cert installed for `localhost`.
+You can browse over to: `https://localhost:5001` to see this basic app in action.

+> **NOTE:** You may want to use an incognito or private window to login in a separate context.
+Also, you'll see an SSL warning from the browser as it's likely you don't have an SSL cert installed for `localhost`.
 You can bypass this warning to view the app.

 {% img blog/introducing-okta-cli/dotnet-welcome.png alt:"okta email" width:"600" %}{: .center-image }